peckapp/webservice/README.md

 - Database
  - Created through migrations and manipulated through models standard for the Rails platform
 - Scraping
- - automated, customized tasks that retreive data from member institutions at regular and dynamic time intervals to ensure that the most up-to-date information is being presented to users
+ - automated, customized tasks that retrieve data from member institutions at regular and dynamic time intervals to ensure that the most up-to-date information is being presented to users
  - accuracy and reliability of this system is absolutely key to our service

+## API Communication Protocols

+The API is the interface through which the mobile application will access user-specific information within the database, and handle all manner of operations changing user's settings, receiving user usage data, and adding user-generated content.

+There will be a few primary tasks that the API will handle:

+1. **Mass Updates** delivering all data relevant to a user when the mobile application launches on the device
+- **Incremental Updates** delivering information which has changed since the user's last request to the server
+- **User Creation** queries that occur on app startup when the app is configured for a school, and the subsequent updates to that user's information when a full identified account is created.
+- **User-Created Content** requests from the user to create an event, message, or circle that will need to be put in the database and sent to other users as necessary
+- **Push Notifications** messages sent to either google or apple in response to a change in system state that necessitates notifying users.
+Includes messages, event updates, circle additions, and more.

-## Development environments
+## Development Environments

 - ruby version 2.1.2
 - `rvm` ruby version manager tool
 - `mysql` installation

 **IMPORTANT** DO NOT use the `rbenv` ruby versioning tool with this project.
 All developers must be using the `rvm` tool found at the [RVM official website](https://rvm.io) where you can get information on the install process.
 Before attempting to work in the app, make sure that all remnants of rbenv has been removed from you shell configuration files, including `.bash_profile`, `.bashrc`, `.profile`, and any others that your shell may load on startup.

 Setup a mysql database and user for the development environment based on the settings specified in `config/database.yml`.

-## Production environment
+## Production Environment

 While this application will be built in development environments on the Mac OSX laptops of the developers, the production environment will be Ubuntu 12.04 running the Nginx web server.
 (CentOS is another more stable server linux distribution that is an optino as well.
 It is less feature-rich however.)